-Pension Liabilities, Expense, Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2020 and rolled forward using generally accepted actuarial procedures.
+Pension Liabilities, Expense, Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2023 the City reported a liability of \$847,168 and for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date and rolled forward using generally accepted actuarial procedures.
 The City's proportion of the net pension liability was based on a projection of the City's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
-The City's proportionate share at June 30, 2021, was .009 percent for non-hazardous.

-For the year ended June 30, 2022, the City recognized pension expenses of \$67,213.
-At June 30, 2021, the City reported deferred outflows of resources and deferred inflows of resources related to pension from the following sources:
+The City's proportionate share at June 30, 2022, was .01 percent for non-hazardous.
+For the year ended June 30, 2023, the City recognized pension expenses of \$115,905.
+At June 30, 2023, the City reported deferred outflows of resources and deferred inflows of resources related to pension from the following sources: